sudara/alonetone/README.markdown

 ### Our goal?

 To create and run the best online home a musician could want to have.
-To provide them with the tools they need to reach  listeners and network with other artists—without the stank of commercialism, startup flava, ads, etc. Yup, we're half hippie communists.
+To provide them with the tools they need to reach  listeners and network with other artists — without the stank of commercialism, startup flava, ads, etc.

-Here is what we strive to build:
+We strive to build:

 * An easy to use, straightforward, intuitive, and consistent interface.
-Grandma friendly.
+Grandma-friendly (Yes, my grandma does use alonetone).
 * Attractive to look at.
 UI-first feature building.
 Designer always involved.
-* Provides musicians with practical, useful tools and services—without too much junk (no facebook integration, etc)
+* An open-source rails app that is easy to setup, adheres to best practices and can serve as good example.
-* Provides listeners and first time site visitors with a 'hook' into their first taste of alonetone music and helps them explore the site in an intelligent and guided way
+* Practical, useful tools and services for musicians — without too much clutter and junk (no facebook integration, etc)
-* Encourage artist exploration and the feeling to stick around
+* Encourage artist exploration and a sense of community: encouragement to stick around vs. cliqueyness
 * It does not overwhelm folks with TMI (too much information) or TMO (too many options) or TMF (too many features).

-* New Features must prove themselves and obey the above principles — not just be built because it sounds cool or would be fun to hack on.
+New Features must prove themselves and obey the above principles — not just be built because it sounds cool or would be fun to hack on.
+We have said "no" to many "intuitive" or "easy" features like threaded comment replies because they would compromise or distract from the above goals.

-For more info, visit [the alonetone faq](http://alonetone.com/about)
+For more info on alonetone, visit [the alonetone faq](http://alonetone.com/about)

 ### Current tech

-* Rails 4.0.0!
+* Rails 4.0
 * jQuery
 * SoundManager 2 (for flash + html5 playback)